MaximeCarriere/Coronavirus/README.md

 The death rate for the Covid-19 differs according to age, gender and underlying disorders.
 Previous research showed that it could reach 12% in infection site [4], but the death rate based on actual data is around 7% [5].

-Moreover, the duration of hospitalisation or quarantine before a full recovery varies with the symptome severity.
+Moreover, the duration of hospitalisation or quarantine before a full recovery varies with the severity of the symptoms.
 According to expert sources, the mean time is around 14 days.

 Thus, our model for recovery is now: